alexandru/alexn.org/_posts/2017-01-30-asynchronous-programming-scala.md

 generate_toc: true
 ---

-<p class="intro withcap" markdown='1'>Asynchrony is everywhere and it subsumes concurrency.
+<p class="intro" markdown='1'>Asynchrony is everywhere and it subsumes concurrency.
 This article explains what asynchronous processing is and its challenges.</p>

 ## 1. Introduction